Sharp remainder terms and stability of weighted Hardy-Poincar\'e and Heisenberg-Pauli-Weyl inequalities related to the Baouendi-Grushin operator: Introduction

-Although condition~\eqref{intro main condition} is stated as an inequality, our primary focus will be on the case where equality holds.
-Following the approach of~\cite{KY18}, one can derive arbitrarily many sharp remainder terms for weighted \( L^{p} \)-Hardy type inequalities, provided there exists positive \( w \) for some given \( v \) and \( \phi \) such that~\eqref{intro main condition} holds with an equality.
+Following the approach of~\cite{KY18}, one can derive arbitrarily many sharp remainder terms for weighted \( L^{p} \)-Hardy type inequalities, provided there exists positive \( w \) for some given \( v \) and \( \phi \) such that ~\eqref{intro main condition} holds with an equality.
 To illustrate, we can choose

-which from (\ref{intro main condition}) gives $w=\left(\frac{Q+\beta-\alpha}{p}\right)^{p}\frac{|x|^{\beta}}{\rho^{\alpha}}$ and, hence, the sharp remainder term of \cite[Formula (3.1) of Theorem 3.1]{D'A04}: let $1<p<\infty$, $m,k\geq1$ and $\alpha,\beta \in\mathbb{R}$ such that $Q\geq\alpha-\beta-p$.
-Then, for all complex-valued $f\in C^{\infty}_{0}(\Omega\backslash\{(0,0)\})$, we have
+which from (\ref{intro main condition}) gives $w=\left(\frac{Q+\beta-\alpha}{p}\right)^{p}\frac{|x|^{\beta}}{\rho^{\alpha}}$ and, hence, the sharp remainder term of \cite[Formula (3.1) of Theorem 3.1]{D'A04}: let $1<p<\infty$, $m,k\geq1$ and $\alpha,\beta \in\mathbb{R}$ such that $Q\geq\alpha-\beta$.
+Then, for all complex-valued $f\in C^{\infty}_{0}(\mathbb{R}^{m+k}\backslash\{(0,0)\})$, we have